US Cash Products-Harbor gasoline up on refinery issues

 Accounting firm PricewaterhouseCoopers has been running the plant since then.

-Prompt May F2 RBOB rose a quarter cent per gallon to 0.75/1.25 cents over
+Prompt F2 RBOB rose a quarter cent per gallon to 0.75/1.25 cents over the

 cents under.
 Blenders use M2 material to make CBOB.